shidoosh/Python/Personal-Projects/Tic-Tac-Toe/README.md

 ## Instructions
-To play the game, run this tic_tac_toe.py file
+To play the game, run this tic_tac_toe.py file with Python installed

 ``` >> python3 tic_tac_toe.py ```